luispedro/luispedro_org/faq.md

 time as I lived in Graça and never had any problems, but I don't really looked like a tourist either).

+If you want to do a day outside the city, you can go to [Sintra](https://www.wikiwand.com/en/Sintra).
+That is the typical day-trip from Lisbon.
+I personally prefer Évora as Sintra comes across to me as too much as Disneyland.
+You'll need to rent a car, but then you can drive to Évora, see the city, including the [Capela dos Ossos](https://en.wikipedia.org/wiki/Capela_dos_Ossos), eat at some of the nice restaurants (you can't really get decent traditional Portuguese food in Lisbon anymore, it's either not great or too modern [which is fine, but if you want to try the more traditional stuff, get outside the city]).
+Then the whole region is a wine region , so you can drive around, see the vineyards, the small towns, &c.
+It's a lovely part of Europe.
+I recommend you take the highway from Lisbon to Évora without stopping on the way there and, then, if you feel like it you can drive back through the smaller roads.
+If you have more time, and want to spend a night in the middle of Alentejo, you can drive diagonally down to Sines and then back up to Lisbon, stopping at places like Reguengos de Monsaraz, Aljustrel, Aljezur, Sesimbra...
+In the summer, expect heat (as high as 40~43°C).

 ## How do you have the time to do all this stuff?

 I do not own a television.
 Never have.